 Moreover, community-driven SaaS could leverage the power of amplification.
 Our meme generator built in 2012 included a custom framework that we’ve built which aggregated the most shared memes and the ones generating high traffic – both shared on a landing page.
 This creates additional brand awareness and some form of gamification for businesses willing to compete with others in terms of popularity or visibility.

-This could help identifying some edge cases with users utilizing the platform in an unexpected way, too.
+This could help identify some edge cases with users utilizing the platform in an unexpected way, too.
 We’ve found various scenarios that required some code refactoring and performance reviews leading to a better product for all customers.

-Some of our WordPress SaaS solutions currently run over 10,000 subsites on a Multisite network that scale fairly well.
+Some of our WordPress SaaS solutions currently run over 10,000 subsites on a Multisite network that scales fairly well.
 In fact, WordPress.com is a multisite with tens of millions of subsites – providing a blogging subscription-based service for tens of millions of users worldwide.